ooni/spec/backends/bk-003-collector.md

    make sure that it successfully saved the measurement (e.g. by checking the return value of `fclose`).

+6. MUST reset the report-specific timer used for automatically closed OPEN reports that have become stale.

-8. MAY submit the measurement to some pipeline speed processing layer, but this operation MUST NOT have an impact onto the HTTP status returned to the client, and SHOULD be performed asynchronously such that the response is returned to the client as quickly as possible.
+7. MAY submit the measurement to some pipeline speed processing layer, but this operation MUST NOT have an impact onto the HTTP status returned to the client, and SHOULD be performed asynchronously such that the response is returned to the client as quickly as possible.

-7. returns `200` to the client (see below).
+8. returns `200` to the client (see below).

 For backwards compatibility with the existing implementation, the `200` status SHOULD include this body along with a compliant